 \subsection*{Generating results reproducibly: wflow_build()}

 In a workflowr project, analyses are performed using the R Markdown literate programming system \cite{Xie2018}.
 The user develops their R code inside Rmd files in the \verb|analysis/| directory, then calls wflow_build(), which runs the code and renders the results as HTML files in the \verb|docs/| directory.
-The wflow_build() function extends the render() command from the rmarkdown package with several reproducibility safeguards:
+The wflow_build() function extends the render_site() command from the rmarkdown package with several reproducibility safeguards:

 1. It creates a clean R session for executing the code.
 This is critical for reproducibility---results should not depend on the current state of the user's R environment, and all objects necessary to run the code should be defined in the code or loaded by packages.